Great to have you here, music lovers, thrill seekers, sports fans all across the EIB network and the fruited plane.

 And the way political correctness, I mean, you look at some of the wacko things that young people come out of school believing.

-We had a young woman called the other day from Homer, Alaska, who told us that young people today are being told that just because they're born white, they are oppressors, and they have to stop oppressing.
+We had a young woman call the other day from Homer, Alaska, who told us that young people today are being told that just because they're born white, they are oppressors.

-They have to take conscious action, not to oppress people simply because they're white.
+They have to take conscious action not to oppress people simply because they're white.

 Now, and that's just one extreme.